vivin-neelankavil/Jio_IPTV/README.md

   d.
 Goto 'Status' section and note down the private ip address of your 'Android TV' that looks somethings like this '192.168.x.x' <br>

 4. Login to JioTV server with your Jio credentials, just for the first time <br>
   a.
-Using the 'Android TV' internet browser
+Using the 'Android TV' internet browser <br>

      ```py
      http://localhost:8080/tsjiotv/login.php
      ```

   b.
-Using your mobile, iPad or PC's internet browser
+Using your mobile, iPad or PC's internet browser <br>
-     Your JioTV server ip is same as the 'Android TV' private ip we noted down earlier
+     Your JioTV server ip is same as the 'Android TV' private ip we noted down earlier <br>

      ```py
      http://<your_private_ip>:8080/tsjiotv/login.php